Accounting policies and procedures

 2.1.1 In order to classify business information, business transactions are recorded in the accounting system by using the university’s account codes.

-The chart of accounts consists of the balance sheet of assets and liabilities, revenue and expenses grouped by their business substance.
+The chart of accounts comprises balance sheet accounts (assets, liabilities and net assets) and income and expense accounts grouped by their economic substance.
 The university’s chart of accounts has been prepared in compliance with the requirements laid down in the Public Sector Financial Accounting and Reporting Guidelines.
-Eight-digit sub-accounts are used for recording accounting transactions in more detail.
+Eight-digit sub-accounts are used to record transactions at a more detailed level.

 An account code consists of the following segments: